Falagard/centauri-game-engine/README.md

 `git clone --recurse-submodules https://github.com/Falagard/centauri-game-engine`

-This will bring down the source code of the game engine and any dependent repositories it uses, which include hxDaedalus, BabylonHx, box2d, actuate, hxbt, castle.
+This will bring down the source code of the game engine and any dependent repositories it uses, which include hxDaedalus, BabylonHx, box2d, tweenx, hxbt, castle.

 # Setup Submodules with Haxelib